JordanMajd/ttykeyboards.com/_posts/2019-11-08-pay-respect.md

 ---

-I've wanted to design a bluetooth mech keeb for a while; wasn't sure how realistic it would be.
+I've wanted to design a bluetooth mechanical keyboard for a while; wasn't sure how realistic it would be.
 Figured a 1 key prototype would be a good jumping off point.
 Still has a lot of work to be done, but it works.

 ## PoC Features